FTM-Labs/Aptos-NFT-Mint/README.md

-# Aptos Candy Machine Mint
+# Aptos NFT Mint

-The Aptos Candy Machine Mint project is designed to let users make a mint contract and website ultra fast on Aptos.
+The Aptos NFT Mint project is designed to let users make a mint contract and website ultra fast on Aptos.

-A candy machine is an onchain contract which let user to create mint contract fast.
+An onchain contract which let user to create mint contract fast.

 ## Features developed
 * Set start and finish time for everyone.